 The hardship remedy for this provision is the deduction of expenses exceeding 5% of their annual income for the sooner of 90 days or when the circumstances end.
 The SHA may, at their discretion, extend the relief for one or more additional 90-day periods while the family's hardship continues.
+Families must report to the SHA when the circumstances that made the family eligible for the hardship exemption are no longer applicable.

-6.11.3 Hardship for loss of Childcare Expense
+6.10.3 Hardship for loss of Childcare Expense

-Effective with the SHA HOTMA Compliance date, a family whose eligibility for the childcare expense deduction is ending may request a financial hardship to continue the childcare expense deduction.
+Effective upon the SHA HOTMA compliance date, a family whose eligibility for the childcare expense deduction is ending may request a financial hardship to continue the childcare expense deduction.
 The SHA will recalculate the family's adjusted income and continue the childcare deduction if the family demonstrates that they are unable to pay their rent because of loss of the childcare expense deduction, and the childcare expense is still necessary even though the family member is no longer employed or furthering his or her education.
-The demonstration of inability to pay rent will be determined by the current Tenant Payment plus expense is greater than 50% of the adjusted monthly income.
-The hardship exemption and the resulting alternative adjusted income calculation must remain in place for a period of up to 90 calendar days but may extend such hardship exemptions for additional 90-day periods based on family circumstances.
+For purposes of this hardship exemption, the inability to pay rent is defined as the current tenant portion with monthly qualified expense is greater than 50% of family income.

+The hardship exemption and the resulting alternative adjusted income calculation must remain in place for a period of up to 90 days but may extend such hardship exemptions for additional 90-day periods based on family circumstances.
+Families receiving a Hardship exemption for Childcare expense must report to the SHA when the circumstances that made the family eligible for the hardship exemption are no longer applicable.

-6.11.4 Minimum Rent Hardship Link: 24 CFR 5.630
+6.10.4 Minimum Rent Hardship